murschid/innoscripta/README.md

 php artisan migrate
 ```

-5. To update news automatically in every hour, execute below command (`maybe it won't work in localhost`)
+5. To update news automatically in every hour, execute below command (`it may not work in localhost!`)

 ```
 php artisan insert-news